Western Australian emergency of March 1944: Japanese redeployments

 In February 1944, the Combined Fleet, the Imperial Japanese Navy's main striking force, withdrew from its base at Truk in the Central Pacific to Palau and Singapore.
 The appearance of a powerful naval force at Singapore alarmed the Allies, as it was feared that these ships would conduct raids into the Indian Ocean and against Western Australia.
 In response, the Allies strengthened the British Eastern Fleet in the central Indian Ocean by transferring two British light cruisers from the Atlantic and Mediterranean as well as several US Navy warships from the Pacific.
 The number of air units in Ceylon and the Bay of Bengal region was also increased.
 Reinforcements for the 16 US Navy submarines based at Fremantle were also dispatched, but most of these boats did not arrive until after mid-March.
 The submarines were tasked with attacking the Japanese fleet in South East Asian waters.

 General Douglas MacArthur's General Headquarters, which was responsible for the South West Pacific Area, assessed in February that the Combined Fleet could potentially attack the port of Fremantle.
 It was thought that the purpose of any such raid would be to divert Allied forces from the offensives they were about to launch in the Pacific.
 MacArthur did not move any additional forces to Western Australia at this time, but developed plans to reinforce the area if necessary.
-It was believed that land-based aircraft would be sufficient to counter any attacks on Fremantle and, on 28 February, General Headquarters directed Lieutenant General George Kenney, the commander of the Allied Air Forces, to prepare to:
+Land-based aircraft were considered sufficient to counter any attacks on Fremantle and, on 28 February, General Headquarters directed Lieutenant General George Kenney, the commander of the Allied Air Forces, to prepare to: